 The text is positioned with the element of exclusivity and the impression of scarcity (the sale period between the 1st and the 5th of September) that demands immediate action from the target audience.
 The product image is of someone wearing their watch as opposed to a picture of just the watch.
 This is more enticing as you can see how it looks being worn.

 This ad from Philips uses both video content and the carousel ad format.
 Each video demonstrates a use case of their new OneBlade razor.

 Why it works:

-The text is short and sweet outlining precisely the benefit of the product.
-Each of the videos in the carousel showcases the product in a different use case demonstrating the flexibility of the razor.
+The text is short and sweet, outlining precisely the benefit of the product.
+Each of the videos in the carousel showcases the product being used in a different way, demonstrating the razor’s perks.

 This ad from Shopify delivers value to the target audience, boosting brand awareness in the process.